GLOMICON/intercomparison/guidance/1_metadata.md

 We will support this process and are happy to validate the metadata records and provide feedback.

+Please let us know if you need any help or support.
+We would also be happy to offer a session in which we go through the standardisation of an example metadataset together.

 ---

 1. As a first step, please email the metadata as simple CSVs / tables / spreadsheets to Raïssa Meyer, these will be added to GitHub as they are.